ulysilva/DigitalHumanitiesPortfolio/researchproject.md

 ---
 layout: default
-title: Nostalgia's Role in the Automotive Industry
+title: Nostalgia's Role in the Automotive Industry!
 ---

-# Nostalgia and Its Role in Modern Automotive Trends - My Final Research Project
+<h1><a href="/DigitalHumanitiesPortfolio/AutomotiveNostalgia.html"> Nostalgia and Its Role in Modern Automotive Trends - My Final Research Project </a> </h1>
+<p> Click above to access my game! </p>
+#

 # Abstract